singularian/mdencode/docs/mdzip_cpp.md

 # TODO List

-- Add the file signature blocks.
-- Add the file signature mdunzip post validation.
-- Add the hash keylist support to change the signature keys in the mdzip/mdunzip file.
 - Add Bigendian / little-endian conversion support.
 - Make the go and C++ programs use the same format
 - Add more signatures to the signature list